 A mother’s job never ends and nowhere is this more true than on vacation!
-I’ve always thought it was ironic that when we finally get time to go “relax” it only takes packing bags for the whole family, planning healthy meals, packing gear, planning the trip, (and so much more!) just to get there.
+I’ve always thought it was ironic how much work it requires to go “relax” … planning where to go and what to do, packing bags and gear, and making all the healthy meals for vacation.

 In fact, usually when we get home, I feel like I need a vacation from vacation!

-Don’t get me wrong… I absolutely love the time our family spends together.
-From something as simple as camping in the woods to a week long stay at the beach, those moments away from regular work and routine and just spending time together are some of my favorite times, but sometimes it is more work than being home!
+Don’t get me wrong: I absolutely love the time our family spends together.
+From something as simple as camping in the woods to a week-long stay at the beach, getting away from regular work and routine as well as getting quality family time together can’t be beat … with one sticking point, until now …

-For those of us who chose not to eat at a restaurant for every meal on vacation (both for budget and health reasons), vacation can seem like more work with cooking and cleaning in a new kitchen.
+For those of us who choose not to eat at a restaurant for every meal on vacation (both for budget and health reasons), making a meal on vacation can seem like a lot more work than it does at home.

-This is what I did for years and I always dreaded it!
-The hectic trip to a grocery store when we arrived, having to buy all supplies and foods and having to find a way to cook in a new kitchen.

-This year, I finally did what I should have done years ago and applied my normal meal planning and bulk cooking to vacation time and for the first time in forever (cue Frozen song) I actually felt like I got some time off too!
+Recently, I finally did what I should have done years ago and applied my normal meal planning and bulk cooking to vacation time.
+For the first time in forever (cue Frozen song) I actually felt like I got some time off too!

 Most weeks at home, I also batch cook to save time and simplify a few meals.